SpineEventEngine/embed-code/README.md

 #### More on Fragments

-A fragment may be partitioned within the file.When rendered, the partitions of a fragment are joined together and interlaid with a special interlaying text (see [Configuration](#configuration)).
+A fragment may consist of one or several pieces declared in a single file.
+When rendered, the pieces which belong to a single fragment are joined together.
+One may also specify the text inserted in each joint point (see [Configuration](#configuration) for the corresponding parameter).

 Here is an example of how a re-occurring fragment is rendered.